Shauna Green

-Shauna Green (born October 31, 1979) is an American basketball coach.
+Shauna Geronzin Green (born October 31, 1979) is an American basketball coach.

 Career

 She coaches the Illinois Fighting Illini women's basketball team at the University of Illinois.
 She was hired in March 2022.
+Green's .621 winning percentage after her first two seasons at Illinois is the best start for the program's head coach, after Theresa Grentz's 1995–97 teams won .617 percent of their games.
+On October 24, 2024, the university announced that Green's contract had been extended for two additional years, keeping the coach at Illinois at least through the 2029–30 season.

 In her first season at Dayton, Green won the WBCA Maggie Dixon Rookie Coach of the Year after "leading the team to a 22–10 record, 13–3 A-10 mark, and a berth in the NCAA Division I Tournament".

+Personal life

+Green is married her husband Andy.
+They have one son: Matteo.